kaspar-p/kvstore/README.md

 In stage 1, we performed experiments to measure Put, Get, and Scan performance.
 At this stage, SSTs are accessed by binary search, and we do not use LSM compaction.
-In our current implementation, we are unable to remove the buffer pool, so we did not test for this difference.
+In our current implementation, we are unable to remove the buffer pool, so these experiments include the use of a buffer pool with a capacity for 128 pages.
+We did test the effect of a 1MB memtable vs. a 4MB memtable, as shown.
 These experiments can be run using the command:

 ```sh
 ./build/experiments/stage_1_experiments